 Help End The Hunting And Trapping Of Montana's Wolves

 Consider signing my petition to end management pratices that ignore what science knows about wolves.
 For more information, click above.

 Hunting Wolves In Montana - Where Are The Data?

 This review paper was published on September 3, 2011, in Nature and Science, a peer reviewed scientific journal.

-My study of the Fishtrap pack was part of a larger concept called Project HOWL (Helping Our Wolves Live).
-Project HOWL is a blend of education and research to increase the public's awareness of wolves here in northwest Montana, and to offer a more accurate view of how these animals fit into the environment.
-This includes the study of individual wolf behavior, wolf pack behavior, wolf territory, and providing a "wolf history" of the Fishtrap pack.
-Public wolf hunting in Montana has also become an issue.
-Project HOWL is my response to the negative attitude displayed by some of the local people toward wolves and to help counter the general ignorance about wolves and their behavior.
+The study of the Fishtrap pack is part of a larger concept called Project HOWL (Helping Our Wolves Live).
+It is a blend of education and research to increase the public's awareness of wolves here in northwest Montana, and to offer a more accurate view of how these animals fit into the environment.
+This includes the study of wolf behavior, public presentations and working with local ranchers to monitor the presence of wolves.
+Project HOWL is my response to the negative attitude displayed by some of the pubic toward wolves and to help counter the general ignorance about these animals and their behavior.

 Project HOWL has proven that people from diverse backgrounds, i.e., hunters, ranchers, students, biologists, and the general public can work together toward a better understanding of our surrounding natural environment.
 This web site will provide you with some background information about these and other subjects, along with photos and video of the Fishtrap pack.
-Thank you for visiting this site and please come back to learn more about the Fishtrap pack in future updates.
+Thank you for visiting this site.